contagon/handbook/handbook/10-aaronic-priesthood.md

 * Prepare to have their own eternal family.
 * Have a current temple recommend.
 * Prepare to make and keep covenants and receive temple ordinances, including eternal marriage.
-* Learn about their extended families and ancestors (see [My Family: Stories That Bring Us Together](https://assets.churchofjesuschrist.org/a3/6d/a36d2fc1743311ee97a6eeeeac1e7b776ff34d50/my_family_stories_that_bring_us_together.pdf)).
+* Learn about their extended families and ancestors.
 * Identify ancestors who need temple ordinances (see [FamilySearch.org](https://www.familysearch.org)).
-* Participate in baptisms and confirmations for the dead as often as circumstances allow.
+* Participate in proxy baptisms and confirmations in the temple as often as circumstances allow.
-* Participate in indexing (see [FamilySearch.org/indexing](https://www.familysearch.org/indexing)).
+* Participate in family history volunteer activities (see [25.4.3](25-temple-and-family-history-work.md#2543-family-history-volunteer-activities)).
 * Serve as temple and family history consultants, as called by the bishopric (see [25.2.4](25-temple-and-family-history-work.md#2524-ward-temple-and-family-history-consultants)).

 ## 10.3 Bishopric